GM Genuine Parts D1425B Trunk Lock with Key

 Replacing a trunk lock cylinder is usually a matter of removing interior trim panels, disconnecting the trunk release cable, and extracting the old cylinder from the latch assembly.
 However, the complexity increases dramatically when you add ignition and door locks.
 Ignition switch replacement often requires steering column disassembly, airbag precautions, and anti-theft system resets.
 Door lock cylinders may demand the removal of window regulators and door cards.

 Before ordering, assess whether the kit ships with keys already cut to a specific code or whether you will need to have blanks cut locally.
 Some aftermarket kits include keys that match common factory bitting for popular models, allowing immediate function.
 If the product includes a remote head key or transponder, verify whether onboard programming is supported or if specialized equipment is required.
-In many cases, a mobile locksmith can program a new transponder for less than dealership rates, but it is still a current Amazon listing detail to factor into your planning.
+In many cases, a mobile locksmith can program a new transponder for less than dealership rates, but it is still a price to factor into your planning.

 Once installed, trunk lock cylinders require minimal maintenance, but a few habits will extend their service life.
 Keep the keyway clean and avoid using heavy keyrings that place lateral stress on the cylinder internals.
 If you notice sticking or grinding, a dry graphite lubricant is preferable to oil-based products, which attract dust and can gum up the wafers over time.
 In regions with heavy road salt or humidity, corrosion is the primary enemy.
 Periodically inspect the exterior of the cylinder for rust or seal degradation, and replace weather stripping around the trunk lid if it begins to leak.